The Top 25 Historic Ways To Control God's People (text first 5.24.14, tweaked Oct. 2019)

 (see also messianicjews.com).

-Nothing depicts the gentile-Nicolaitan domination of God's people than the conquering of Jerusalem and forced baptism of Jews in the Roman empire.
+Nothing depicts the gentile-Nicolaitan domination of God's people more than this conquering of Jerusalem and forced baptism of Jews in the Roman empire.

 10. 7th century Irish Monks bring Eastern monastic custom of individual confession to Western Europe (C.C.C.1447) and Matthew 16,19 (binding and loosing, a power given to Peter during his life, and revoked and taken back by Jesus per Revelation3,7), is unbiblically expanded to include private confession, not just public sinners seeking public reconciliation, or salvation, but for everybody's individual sins.